 For any pupils where punctuality continues to be a problem, parents/carers will receive a letter or could be invited into school to meet with Miss Townsend.

-This year we will continue to reward children for achieving 100% attendance and also reward children achieving above the school target of 96.5%
+At Norbridge Academy we reward children for achieving 100% attendance and also reward children achieving above the school target of 96.5%

 Children achieving over the school target each term will receive a prestigious gold, silver or bronze award.